 Voyage 3: January 2013

-On January 9, 2013 we received an email from Katie Martin that “Charger” was found in good condition on the beach in Wales.
+On January 9, 2013 we received an email from Katie Martin that “Charger” was found in good condition on the beach in Carmarthen, Wales during a routine beach check by an environmental officer.
 John Winthrop School then made plans to have the boat relaunched and see if they can get her to be the 1st mini-boat to complete the Atlantic Circle.

 Voyage 3: 2012